 Kingsford Legal Centre is part of the UNSW Sydney Faculty of Law and provides a number of clinical legal education programs to its students.
 KLC's lawyers, volunteers and students help over 1,500 local community members each year with problems such as domestic violence, discrimination, housing, employment, criminal law, credit and debt, fines and victim’s compensation.

-Kingsford Legal Centre receives funding from the UNSW Sydney Faculty of Law, the Commonwealth Attorney-General's Department and the NSW Department of Justice.
+Kingsford Legal Centre receives funding from the UNSW Sydney Faculty of Law and the Community Legal Centres Program administered by Legal Aid NSW.
 Income is also received as one-off grants from other funding bodies and generous donations from a range of individuals and organisations.
 Please see the latest Annual Report for further details.

 Additionally, Herbert Smith Freehills has provided six-month secondee solicitors to Kingsford Legal Centre for over twenty years.
 This generous support enables Kingsford Legal Centre to provide legal advice, casework and community legal education to hundreds of clients each year who would otherwise miss out.